 Lucy thinks about George Emerson, who she thinks is eager to “continue their intimacy.”
 She is cautious “not because she disliked him,” but because she doesn’t feel she understands what has happened between George and her on the river, when they had intimately discussed the murder they saw and contemplated “the shadowy stream.”

-Lucy is curious about George; though she doesn’t yet understand her feelings, she is beginning to develop romantic feelings for him, propelled by their shared secret of the ride on the riverboat.
+Lucy is curious about George; though she doesn’t yet understand her feelings, she is beginning to develop romantic feelings for him, propelled by their shared experience by the river.